amper43/hastic-server-wiki/Docker.md

 ```

 NOTE: if you use grafana and hastic on one host, use real IP instead of localhost (or 127.0.0.1) when open Grafana in browser.

+In docker hastic use tcp connection.
+If you want to increase performance use hastic with host's ipc (production mode, without docker).